gjcooper/VAULT/01_articles/schulte-mecklenbeck2017processtracing.md

 date: 2017-01-01
 citekey: schulte-mecklenbeck2017processtracing
 aliases:
-    - Process-Tracing Methods in Decision Making: On Growing Up in the 70s
+    - "Process-Tracing Methods in Decision Making: On Growing Up in the 70s"
 ---

 # Process-Tracing Methods in Decision Making: On Growing Up in the 70s